 In 2015 Dora ended a nine year long relationship with her band Forcenra to concentrate on the solo playing and recording of both her own hand spun songs,and a plethora of instrumental compositions, together with many traditional songs and tunes of the British Isles played on both whistle and fiddle.

-Currently Dora also works with Nathan Lewis-Williams (guitar, vocals and bouzouki) and Dan Swann (bodhran and vocals), in their folk trio O’r Tir weaving Celtic patterns on strings, with sung harmonies – and Welsh traditional tunes for good measure.
+Currently Dora works with Nathan Lewis-Williams (guitar, vocals and bouzouki) in their duo O’r Tir weaving Celtic patterns on strings, with sung harmonies – and Welsh traditional tunes for good measure.
 O’r Tir bring you blessings with “Ancient new songs from the heart of Britain.”
 The music comes “from the land” – the meaning of the Cymric band name.

 Dora grew up listening to the music of Steeleye Span, Joan Baez, Joni Mitchel and Carly Simon.
 In her early teens she started to play the tin whistle and later spent several years living in Ireland singing and playing at sessions.
 In `Ireland she fell in love with the music of Davy Spillane, Christy Moore, Planxty and Moving Hearts, she loved the Bothy band and Sharon Shannon to name a few… Back in the Uk Dora loves to hear the music of Martin Carthy, and Dick Gaughan (both of whom she has supported in recent years).
 Dora can often be found listening to Lau, Kila, Flook, PerKelt, Seth Lakeman, and the great Paul Simon.